Hol, Norway

-Hol is a municipality in Viken county, Norway.
+Hol is a municipality in Buskerud county, Norway.

 Administrative history

 The area of Hol was separated from the municipality Ål in 1877 to become a separate municipality.
 In 1937 a part of neighboring Uvdal with 220 inhabitants moved to Hol municipality.
 The area was transferred from Uvdal to Hol in 1944.
 Uvdal was reunited with Nore to form the new municipality of Nore og Uvdal.

 General information

 Name

 The municipality (originally the parish) is named after the old Hol farm (Old Norse: Hóll), since the first church was built here.
 The name is identical with the word hóll, which means 'round (and isolated) hill'.